Selindek/spring-data-jpa-acl/acl/README.md

 The upper annotation affects all users (users with ANY roles) and it has no permissions defined, so the precondition will fail for any permissions.

-This annotation is also a @Repeatable annotation.
-You can also use the @AclRoleConditions container annotation.
+This annotation is also a `@Repeatable` annotation.
+You can also use the `@AclRoleConditions` container annotation.

-If no @AclRoleCondition annotation is present on a domain class the ACL treats it as there would be the following precondition there:
+If no `@AclRoleCondition` annotation is present on a domain class the ACL treats it as there would be the following precondition there:

 	@AclRoleCondition(value="all", roles{})

-Means: ANY user could gain all type of permissions via @AclOwner and @AclParent annotations.
+Means: ANY user could gain all type of permissions via `@AclOwner` or `@AclParent` annotations.

 ## PermissionLink